Topological energy pumping in a quasi-periodically driven four-level system: Summary and Outlook

 We perform a similar analysis on the temporal HOTI model where the higher-order mass term yields a zero exchange of energy, obtained after summing over the chiral partners, between the drives due to the presence of localized corner modes.
 Intriguingly, unlike both the QSHI and the half-BHZ model, for each individual band, both the drives either absorb or emit energy.
-We further characterize this phase by computing the second-order invariant, namely the Wannier spectra, and demonstrate that it hosts half-integer mid-gap modes which is a salient feature of the HOTI phase.
-Finally, we examine the fidelity of the time-evolved states, associated with a given band, and demonstrate that the fidelity for a given band remains constant ($\sim 1$) deep in the topological phase; this leads to regular and quantized energy pumping.
+We further characterize this phase by computing the second-order invariant, namely the Wannier spectra, and demonstrate that it hosts half-integer mid-gap modes which is a salient feature of the HOTI phase. { The energy dynamics of the bands in temporal higher-order topological insulator phases are governed by chiral, particle-hole symmetries.} Finally, we examine the fidelity of the time-evolved states, associated with a given band, and demonstrate that the fidelity for a given band remains constant ($\sim 1$) deep in the topological phase; this leads to regular and quantized energy pumping.
 However, the fidelity fluctuates strongly when the phase transition is approached, thereby resulting in irregular energy pumping.
 Finally, we note that our predictions can be verified in various experimental platforms such as superconducting quantum processors~\cite{liu2023performing,tripathi2025qudit,hrmo2023native}, Rydberg atom arrays~\cite{mitra2023qudit,gonzalez2022hardware}, trapped ion crystals~\cite{ringbauer2022universal,low2025control}, ultracold atoms in optical lattices~\cite{flament2025unitary}, Nitrogen vacancy centers in diamond~\cite{zhou2024robust}, and photonic systems~\cite{dong2023highly,wang2023photonic}, where qudits can be realized and controlled yielding the possible experimental realizations of topological edge modes \cite{wang2009observation,Xiao-Dong19,Zhaoju15,he2016acoustic,jotzu2014experimental,lohse2016thouless,Hei24}.

 There are several avenues for future studies following up on this work.
 Firstly, it would be interesting to investigate the topological phases that can be generated in a qudit driven by a $D-$tone quasi-periodic protocol with $D>2$.
 The fate of energy pumping in quasiperiodically driven qudit models with disorder can be another interesting direction of work.
 Finally, it would be intriguing to investigate heating and quantum information dynamics in quasi-periodically driven many-body qudit systems.